tarwn/lessthandot-hugo/blogs/content/posts/2011-02-21-latest-article-by-sql-server.md

 Of course I think most of you are already familiar with Erland's article [The curse and blessings of dynamic SQL][1], this article I am sure will be linked in answers as much as the dynamic SQL one

 Remember all those question you get where a query is fast in SSMS but slow from ADO.NET?
-Yep that pesky ARITHABORT setting which causes problem…this is covered in this article.
+Yep that pesky ARITHABORT setting which causes problem...this is covered in this article.

 Here is the whole outline